Families First for Children Pathfinder

 The Pathfinder is part of the government’s programme of reform for children’s services as part of the Stable Homes, Built on Love strategy, which seeks to help families to overcome challenges so they can stay together and thrive.
 The strategy responds to recommendations from the Independent review of children’s social care, the Child Safeguarding Practice Review Panel report on child protection in England and the Competitions and Market Authority’s market study of children’s social care provision.

-Pathfinder areas will be able to test out new ways of working to see what works well, which will then help the government decide how best to implement the strategy across the country.
+Pathfinder areas will be able to test out new ways of working to see what works well, which will then help the government decide how best to implement the strategy across the country as the new FFC Partnership Programme from April 2025.

 The Pathfinder programme falls into four broad areas, and we will be working closely with families and partner organisations to ‘test and learn’ ways of working within each of them.
 They are: